Lyceum Pirates, Lady Pirates and Junior Pirates: National Collegiate Athletic Association

 Lyceum is one of the six candidates sought by the NCAA Management Committee (MANCOM) as a replacement for Philippine Christian University.
 In 2009, however, Lyceum failed to complete the necessary requirements to join the league, including the existence of a high school program.
 Two years later, Lyceum was finally accepted as a guest-team member, completed the necessary requirements including having a high school department located in its Cavite campus.

 In 2015, Lyceum was finally admitted to the NCAA as a regular member.

 Inter-Scholastic Athletic Association

 Lyceum together with FEATI University, Manila Doctors College, Southville International School and Colleges, Manila Adventist Medical Center and Colleges and La Consolacion College Manila formed the Inter-Scholastic Athletic Association (ISAA) back in 2009.
 They eventually became the basketball champions both men's and women's up until the 2010 season.
 After the 2010 season they left the league to pursue their dreams in the NCAA.

 Women's National Collegiate Athletic Association

-In the WNCAA they are back-to-back champions in 2010 and 2011 r fhaitusespectively.
+In the WNCAA they are back-to-back champions in 2010 and 2011 respectively.
 Right now they are on hiatus.